 I was still wearing just a shirt and trousers.
 I had a full day ahead.
-I felt increasingly cold as the hours proceeded and started shivering, at times uncontrollably, with my hands feeling very cold.
+As the hours proceeded I felt increasingly cold and I started to shiver, at times uncontrollably, with my hands feeling very cold.
 I felt stiff and tense.
 Increasingly I craved heat from the radiators.

 The door stayed off for almost five hours.
 I managed to cancel the last patient and went home.
 My symptoms were a

 Please take my word for it, if you are sick you tend to take sick decisions.
 Get someone else to observe and advise you if possible!